 Trafalgar Square, London.
 Wed 11 Jan 2017

-at Guantanamo, campaigners from the London Guantanamo campaign
+camp at Guantanamo, campaigners from the London Guantanamo campaign

-dressed as clowns to protest against President Obama's failure to keep his promise
+dressed as clowns to protest against President Obama's failure to

-and torture which have shamed the USA in the eyes of the
+indignities and torture which have shamed the USA in the eyes of the

 world.
 Most of those still held and virtually all of those already

 released were innocent bystanders sold to the US forces by bandits in